 This was a bit of a deterrent as I was pretty fond of the Brute (fellow knucklehead): complete four boss scenarios or experience your party members becoming exhausted fifteen times.
 With my skills, the latter was a reality, but with the first, I could drag it out a bit and perhaps avoid any boss encounters, make Steve the Brute a powerhouse, and hopefully, make a name for the guild with some ‘showstoppers’.
 But it’s not as easy as that, is it?

-Gloomhaven, for someone not-in-the-know, is the epitome of what I imagine a board game of its ilk to be; engaging, demanding, exciting and rewarding.
+Gloomhaven, for someone not in the know, is the epitome of what I imagine a board game of its ilk to be; engaging, demanding, exciting and rewarding.
 Simple words, but with significant meaning.
 When running through the tutorial, I was a little frustrated with the pace and thought it was a bit too much, but once you get past all that, it really isn’t a complicated game – demanding, yes, but accessible – definitely.

 Fantastic Mercs And Where To Find Them